ohadschn/letsencrypt-webapp-renewer/README.md

    1. `letsencrypt:webAppName-acmeBaseUri` (optional, defaults to `https://acme-v02.api.letsencrypt.org/directory`)
    1. `letsencrypt:webAppName-webRootPath` (optional, defaults to `%HOME%\site\wwwroot` or in case of running from package: `%HOME%\site\letsencrypt`)
    1. `letsencrypt:webAppName-renewXNumberOfDaysBeforeExpiration` (optional, defaults to `-1` which means renewal will take place regardless of the expiry time)
-   1. `letsencrypt:SendGridApiKey` (optional, should be set as a **connection string**, note this does not include the webAppName)
-   1. `letsencrypt:fromEmail` (mandatory if SendGridApiKey is defined, note this does not include the webAppName)

 For more information about the various renewal settings see: https://github.com/sjkp/letsencrypt-siteextension.